suryajeetlondhe/flutter_interview_questions/README.md

 what's necessary.

 ---

-86) What is the 🚀 Purpose of the Navigator class in Flutter?
+85.What is the 🚀 Purpose of the Navigator class in Flutter?
+---
-    The Navigator class is used to manage a stack of routes (screens/pages) and handle navigation between them.
+The Navigator class is used to manage a stack of routes (screens/pages) and handle navigation
+    between them.

 ✅ Why use it?